Program Category: MA Programs

 If you have recently received an academic degree or have recent academic experience, letters of recommendation from faculty are preferred.
 If you have not been enrolled in an academic program in recent years, professional recommendations are acceptable.

 All international students whose native language is not English or whose undergraduate degree is from an institution in a country whose official language is not English must submit scores of the TOEFL or IELTS exams.
 For more information, refer to the Information for International Students page.

 |Degree Programs:||Full Time/Part Time|

 Students entering in the fall may apply for Foreign Language and Area Studies (FLAS) Fellowships.
-If you are applying for the FLAS Fellowship, you must submit your admission application, including the FLAS essay, by the fellowship application deadline.
+If you are applying for the FLAS Fellowship, you must submit a separate FLAS application by the FLAS deadline.